arpit3323/wordpress_deployement/README.md

   * Secret Name: SSH_PRIVATE_KEY Secret Value: Your private SSH key.
 This is a multiline value, so you'll need to paste the entire key, including line breaks.

-  * on server, We can copy the private key from here
+  * on server, We can copy the private key from here.

 ```bash
   cat ~/.ssh/github-actions